-- The draft TIP will be provided to the councils of 9. governments or mayors' associations of Salt Lake, Box Elder, Davis, and Weber counties.
-Local elected officials are invited to review and provide comments during the public comment period.
-Full amendments will also be provided to the county(ies) in which the project(s) is located. - Following the comment period, Trans Com and/or 10. the Council will review all comments received and make a recommendation for any changes to the TIP.
+- 10. Following the comment period, Trans Com and/or the Regional Council will review all comments received and make a recommendation for any changes to the TIP.
 If the changes are significant and require a new air quality conformity analysis, an additional 30-day (minimum) comment period will be provided.
-A new legal notice will be published, notifying the public that changes have been made to the TIP.
+The public will be informed that changes have been made to the TIP.
 Only changes requiring a new air quality conformity analysis will be re-advertised. - 11.
-The Council will typically provide final approval of the TIP at the August meeting. - 12 After the approval of the TIP, comments may still be provided, but may not be added to the "public comments" file or recorded in the minutes of any WFRC meeting. - 13.
+The Regional Council will typically provide final approval of the TIP at their August meeting. - 12.
 WFRC will annually prepare a list of projects which have obligated federal funds during the previous federal fiscal year.
-This list will be presented to Trans Com and/or the Council, placed on WFRC's website, and emailed to interested individuals upon request. - 14.
+This list will be presented to Trans Com and/or the Regional Council, placed on WFRC's website, and emailed to interested individuals upon request. - 13.
 During the course of a year, it is often necessary to amend the TIP for project modifications not requiring an air quality conformity analysis.
-In this case, the Federal Highway Administration (FHWA), UDOT, UTA, and the Council have agreed that comments will be accepted at the Trans Com or Council meetings prior to the action.
-Additionally, minor changes not requiring action by Trans Com or the Council may be made at the staff level.
+In this case, the Federal Highway Administration (FHWA), UDOT, UTA, and the Regional Council have agreed that comments will be accepted at the Trans Com or Regional Council meetings prior to an action to amend.
+Additionally, minor changes not requiring action by Trans Com or the Regional Council may be made at the staff level.